whatifs/whatifs/README.md

 What Ifs are a series of short videos of extreme experiments in software development.

-They are not designed to teach you a technique but to show you an extreme from which you can learn...
+They are not designed to teach you a technique but to show you an extreme from which you can decide...

 - What helps